GuillaumeHolley/BloomFilterTrie/README.md

 ## API documentation:

-Documentation for the BFT library is available in the /doc/doxygen folder (HTML).
+Documentation for the BFT library is available in the /doc/doxygen folder (HTML version, open index.html).

 The following command regenerates the documentation:
 ```